The site of the Media Sphera Publishers contains materials intended solely for healthcare professionals.

 Vyacheslav N. Lokshin

-Prof.,Acad. of the National Academy of Sciences of the Republic of Kazakhstan, MD, Editorial council, President of the Kazakh Association of Reproductive Medicine, Director of the International Clinical Center for Reproduction "PERSONA", the rector of the International Academy of reproduction, chief editor of "Reproductive medicine" (Kazakhstan)
+Prof.,Acad. of the National Academy of Sciences of the Republic of Kazakhstan, MD, General Director of the International Clinical Center for Reproduction "PERSONA", President of the International Academy of Reproduction (IAR), Chief Reproductologist of the Ministry of Health of the Republic of Kazakhstan (Almaty, Republic of Kazakhstan)

 Lyudmila F. Mozheiko